ntrel/cpp2/README.md

 ## Implicit Move on Last Use

-A variable is implicitly moved on its last use.
+A variable is implicitly moved on its last use when the use site syntax may accept an rvalue.
+This includes passing an argument to a function, but not an assignment to the last use of a variable.
 ```c++
 inc: (inout v: int) = v++;